liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/01-what-hasnt-changed-and-what-has.markdown

 * **Service**: Contains the service (business logic) and persistence implementations.

 * **API**: Contains the public API of the application.
-By being separate from the service it's simpler and faster to deploy new versions of the implementation without affecting any module using the API.
+By being separate from the service, it's simpler and faster to deploy new versions of the implementation without affecting any module using the API.
 It also allows changing the versioning of the implementation independent from the versioning of the API.

 * **Web**: Contains the presentation tier, very often the portlets provided by this app.

 * **Test**: Contains the tests.
 These are not included in the app for production.